keepdream1ng/SF.Blog/README.md

 4. Adding an API to a Project.

 I had an API with a SwaggerUI on stage 1, it also has a great description for the responses thanks to [Ardalis.Result](https://github.com/ardalis/Result) library.
-And Since stage 2, there is a separate launchSettings.json profile which will open SwaggerUI page.
+And since stage 2, there is a separate launchSettings.json profile which will open SwaggerUI page, called, you guessed it "swagger".
 At this stage, I enabled XML documentation and added summaries and remarks to API endpoints shown in Swagger.
 Also added a couple of essential endpoints, queries for which I added while doing frontend on stage 2.